Manishyadav514/nlp-assemblyai-frontend/README.md

 In addition, the displayed content is customized based on the cached cache even when the user is offline.
 Besides, you can also use cache data as variables and parameters.
 This means that although the first load takes a few seconds, subsequent times by leveraging service workers should be faster.
 Therefore, this allows a PWA to work offline and load quickly.

 You can add a service worker to your website by writing the code yourself or using a tool like Workbox.
 You can copy the code below.
-To use this code, create a new file and name it *sw.js* before saving your changes.
+To use this code, create a new file and name it _sw.js_ before saving your changes. next-pwa handles the service worker setup, so you don't need to manually create one.
+Just ensure that the service worker is correctly registered in your app.

 ### **Step 6.
-Wrap your Next config with `withPWA`***
+Wrap your Next config with `withPWA`\***

 Update or create your `next.config.js` with